 - fluid accumulation in the abdominal cavity as a result of liver disease or kidney failure

-Talk to your doctor if you suspect that any of these conditions are contributing to your symptoms.
+You should talk to your doctor if you suspect any of these conditions are contributing to your symptoms.

 Excessive Alcohol Consumption

-Excessive alcohol consumption can lead to fat accumulation in the liver and eventually, serious liver damage.
+Excessive alcohol consumption can cause fat accumulation in the liver and ultimately lead to serious liver damage.
 Abdominal fluid accumulation is a common side effect in the later stages.
 The more you drink, the greater your risk of expanding your waistline.

-Insufficient sleep increases cortisol during the day and higher levels of cortisol lead to increased visceral (belly) fat deposits (10).
-Getting at least 7 hours of sleep each night keeps the body on an even hormonal balance throughout each 24 hour cycle and reduces overall stress which will keep cortisol under control.
+Insufficient sleep increases cortisol during the day and higher levels of cortisol lead to increased visceral (belly) fat deposits (11).
+Getting a minimum of seven hours of sleep every night will keep the body on an even hormonal balance throughout each 24-hour cycle and reduce overall stress which keeps cortisol under control.

-Some people may have genetics that make them more likely to store belly fat (7).
-Usually there is a strong family history of obesity and those who are genetically predisposed to abdominal fat can reduce their risk by maintaining a healthy diet, getting enough sleep, and exercising regularly.
+Some people may have genetics that make them more likely to store belly fat (8).
+There is usually a strong family history of obesity and those who are genetically predisposed to abdominal fat can reduce their risk by maintaining a healthy diet, getting enough sleep, and exercising regularly.

-There are other factors that can lead to the storage of belly fat but the ones listed above seem to be the most prevalent causes.
-By making simple changes in diet, lifestyle, or even quitting certain behaviors all together individuals will notice an improvement in their health which should decrease their susceptibility to getting excess body fat around the waistline.
+There are other factors that can lead to the storage of belly fat, but the ones that are listed above appear to be the most prevalent causes.
+By making simple changes to your diet and lifestyle, or even quitting certain behaviors altogether, you will notice an improvement in your health, which should decrease your susceptibility to getting excess body fat around the waistline.

-Poor nutrition and lack of exercises are the two main addressable reasons why your belly isn’t flat.
-So, to get a toned abdomen you must make changes that boost your fat loss and help you get back on track.
-Some people may opt for a cleanse to kick off their journey.
+Poor nutrition and lack of exercise are the two main reasons why your belly isn’t flat.
+In order to get a toned abdomen, you must make changes that boost fat loss and help you get back on track.
+Some people may opt for a cleanse to kick off this journey.

-The easiest way to lose weight is by aiming for steady and consistent progress (20).
-Fasting for 3 days might work temporarily, but the results won’t last long – you’ll regain any lost weight the moment you start eating again.
+The easiest way to lose weight is to aim for steady and consistent progress (20).
+Fasting for three days may work temporarily, but the results won’t last for long and you’ll regain any lost weight you lose the moment you start eating again.

-Here’s the best cleanse for weight loss, that involves going on a 3 day diet of healthy foods, and regular exercise.
-This isn’t a quick fix, it is intended to jump-start your transition into a healthier lifestyle.
+Here’s the best three-day cleanse for weight loss that involves going on a diet of healthy foods, in combination with regular exercise.
+This isn’t a quick fix and is intended to jump-start your transition into a healthier lifestyle.

-Contrary to popular opinion, you don’t have to go extreme and live on water and lemons alone to do a cleanse.
-This version involves cutting out unhealthy foods, and habits that might be making your stomach appear large and distended.
+Contrary to popular opinion, you don’t need to go extreme and live on just water and lemons when doing a cleanse.
+This version involves cutting out unhealthy foods and habits that may be making your stomach appear large and distended.